exerpteam/odin-drop-in/docs/design/SYSTEM_OVERVIEW.md

     *   The core component (`@exerp/odin-dropin-core`) is responsible for the direct interaction with `OdinPay.js` and rendering the payment UI.
     *   The facade package (`@exerp/odin-dropin`) handles the public API, component lifecycle management, and adapting host configurations for the core component.
 *   **Security:** Leverages `OdinPay.js` for handling sensitive payment information directly within iframes provided by ODIN, minimizing PCI scope for the host application.
 The drop-in component itself does not directly handle or store raw payment details.
-*   **Extensibility:** The architecture is designed to accommodate future enhancements, such as support for additional payment methods (e.g., ACH **which is now supported**) and more advanced features, by adding new components or extending existing ones within the core package and exposing them through the facade.
+*   **Extensibility:** The architecture is designed to accommodate future enhancements, such as support for additional payment methods (e.g., BANK_ACCOUNT) and more advanced features, by adding new components or extending existing ones within the core package and exposing them through the facade.
 *   **Developer Experience:** A local demo application and clear documentation aim to provide a smooth development and testing workflow for both contributors to the library and integrators.

 ## 3. System Components